-PASSED, APPROVED AND ADOPTED this 4th day of September, 2018.
+PASSED, APPROVED AND ADOPTED this 18th day of September, 2018.

 PAULA PEROTTE, MAYOR

-ATTEST:

-APPROVED AS TO FORM:
+ATTEST: APPROVED AS TO FORM:

-DEBORAH S. LOPEZ CITY CLERK MICHAEL JENKINS CITY ATTORNEY STATE OF CALIFORNIA ) COUNTY OF SANTA BARBARA ) ss.
-CITY OF GOLETA )
+DEBORAH S. LOPEZ CITY CLERK MICHAEL JENKINS CITY ATTORNEY

+STATE OF CALIFORNIA) COUNTY OF SANTA BARBARA) CITY OF GOLETA) SS.

-I, DEBORAH S. LOPEZ, City Clerk of the City of Goleta, California, DO HEREBY CERTIFY that the foregoing Resolution No. 18-\\\ was duly adopted by the City Council of the City of Goleta at a regular meeting held on the \\\\ day of \\\\\, 2018 by the following vote of the Council:
+HEREBY CERTIFY that the foregoing Clerk of the City of Goleta, California, DO Resolution No. 18 was duly adopted a at a regular meeting held on the day of the Council:

 AYES:

 NOES:

 ABSENT:

 (SEAL)

-DEBORAH S. LOPEZ CITY CLERK
+DEBORAH S. LOPEZ

+CITY CLERK